 VaR is a statistical methodology that predicts, using historical data, the likely maximum daily loss that a Fund could suffer calculated to a 99% probability level.
 Accordingly, there is a 1% probability that the daily VaR number may be exceeded.
 In accordance with the requirements of the Central Bank, a Fund may utilise either a "relative VaR" calculation methodology or an "absolute VaR" calculation methodology.
-The current risk management process specifies that each Fund has adopted a relative VaR calculation methodology as set out below.
+With the exception of The SEI Global Short Duration Bond Fund (which utilises absolute VaR), the current risk management process specifies that each Fund has adopted a relative VaR calculation methodology as set out below.
 In compliance with the UCITS Regulations, the relevant Funds' risk management process aims to ensure that on any day, the relative VaR of such a Fund will be no greater than twice the VaR of a comparable benchmark portfolio as set out below, calculated daily using a one-tailed confidence interval of 99%, a holding period of one month and a historical observation period of at least 1 year.